FBoyang/FBoyang.github.io/_pages/about.md

 Boyang's Principal Component No-Linear Decomposition:
 ======
-1. I am from in Tianjin (very close to Beijing), China.
+1. I live in Tianjin (very close to Beijing), China, but my hometown is Inner Mongolia.

-2. My genetics composition ranging from various [areas]("https://you.23andme.com/published/reports/1abd3b10b8134130a349dd11afaa785f/?share_id=a6139fcf02764700")
+2. I am fun of anime.
+I believe anime is the most direct way to convey certain meaning without any noise (for example the limitation of the acting skill, the limitation of physical camera).